Adapt to climate change

 Changing our plans and behaviour to respond to the impacts of climate change is known as 'adaptation'.
 Adapting to climate change means adapting the way we do things - in all areas of our lives - to respond to the changing circumstances.
 Preparing for climate change today in many instances will reduce the impact of future costs and damages, and enable organisations and individuals to take advantage of potential opportunities.

-We have produced a climate change adaptation plan [PDF, 0.5MB] to address the risks of climate change.
+We have produced a Climate Change Risk and Vulnerability Assessment and Adaptation Plan [PDF, 0.7MB] to assess and address the risks of climate change.

 Check the Met Office’s WeatherReady website for advice on preparing for and coping with severe weather.